-Learn how Series 162 tests model architecture, valuation logic, recommendation alignment, thesis support, economics, fixed income, company and industry analysis, ratios, risk measures, and technical indicators as support for research conclusions.
+Series 162 reasonable-basis review guide for model architecture, valuation logic, recommendation alignment, thesis support, economics, fixed income, company and industry analysis, ratios, risk measures, and technical indicators.

 This is the dominant Series 162 function and the heart of Part II.
 The supervisory analyst is not being asked to agree with every analyst conclusion.
 The exam is asking whether the report contains a reasonable basis for that conclusion.
 That means testing model structure, assumption flow, valuation logic, recommendation alignment, macro and industry support, company analysis, risk treatment, and whether the story the report tells is actually supported by the work underneath it.